IndiaOfficial Name: Republic of India

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

 We strongly recommend supplemental insurance (our webpage) to cover medical evacuation.

 If traveling with prescription medication, check with the government of India to ensure the medication is legal in India.
 Always, carry your prescription medication in original packaging with your doctor’s prescription.

-Tuberculosis is an increasingly serious health concern in India.
-For further information, please consult the CDC’s Travel Notice on TB.
+- Tuberculosis is an increasingly serious health concern in India.
+For further information, please consult the CDC’s article on travel and TB.

 Further health information:

 Air pollution is a significant problem in several major cities in India, and you should consult your doctor prior to travel and consider the impact seasonal smog and heavy particulate pollution may have on you.
 The air quality in India varies considerably and fluctuates with the seasons.
 It is typically at its worst in the winter.
 Anyone who travels where pollution levels are high is at risk.
 People at the greatest risk from particle pollution exposure include: